Witch Watch: Synopsis

-The series focuses on Nico Wakatsuki a teenage witch who, after completing her magical training, moves into a house with her childhood friend Morihito Otogi, a human-looking ogre.
+The series focuses on Nico Wakatsuki, a teenage witch who, after completing her magical training, moves into a house with her childhood friend Morihito Otogi, a human-looking ogre.
 Due to their families' ancestral history, Morihito is to become Nico's familiar and protect her.
-Nico also hopes this will help them become a couple, as he is her longtime crush.
+Nico also hopes this will help them become a couple, as he is her longtime crush, though he does not reciprocate in the slightest.
 As the story progresses, Nico and Morihito find themselves forced to deal with the various supernatural and legendary beings they encounter while also trying to solve all the unpredictable problems Nico's magic causes in their daily lives.